 All applicants are required to complete this online assessment exam and successful completion is mandatory in order to maintain admission eligibility.
 The test assesses for non-cognitive skills and interpersonal characteristics we believe are important for successful students and graduates of our program, and as such, will complement other tools we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.

 In order to register for the exam, you will need your CASPA ID & a government-issued photo ID.
 You are responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
-The last date to take the exam for our program is September 24, 2020 Please be reminded, however, our program does practice rolling admissions, therefore, choosing a later test date may hinder the faculty review committee’s decision when offering seats.
+The last date to take the exam for our program will be announced before the next cycle opens.
+Please be reminded, however, our program does practice rolling admissions, therefore, choosing a later test date may hinder the faculty review committee’s decision when offering seats.

 NOTE: If you are a “re” – applicant, the CASPer exam must be taken again.